-- (i) Mostly the roots are absent, e.g. Wolffia orrhiza, Ceratophyllum demersum.
-Roots if present then these are scanty as in Hydrilla verticillata. - (ii) Large amount of roots are present in the plants growing in mud. e.g. Ranunculus sceleratus. - (iii) Roots are devoid of root hairs, if present it is very scanty. - (iv) Usually roots are without root cap. - (v) In few plants like (Ludwigia adscendens Jussiaea repens) floating roots are present in addition to normal roots.

-Stem
+(i) Mostly the roots are absent, e.g., Wolffia or Rhizocaulon (or Rhiza), Ceratophyllum demersum.

+(ii) Roots, if present, then these are scanty as in Hydrilla verticillata.

+(iii) A large amount of roots are present in the plants growing in mud, e.g., Ranunculus sceleratus.

+(iv) Roots are devoid of root hairs; if present, they are very scanty.

+(v) Usually, roots are without a root cap.

+(vi) In a few plants like Ludwigia adscendens, Jussiaea (pens) floating roots are present in addition to normal roots.

+Stem:

-- (i) Stem of immersed plant like Hydrilla verticillata is thin, elongated, spongy. - (ii) Stem of free floating hydrophytes like Azolla pinnata is long, thin floats on water or stoloniferous in Eichhornia crassipes. - (iii) Stems of few plants are rhizomatous as in Nymphaea pubescens, Nelumbo nucifera. - (iv) Runner, stolon, offset, etc. are also present in certain plants and they help in vegetative reproduction.
+(i) The stem of immersed plants like Hydrilla verticillata is thin, elongated, and spongy.(ii) The stem of free-floating hydrophytes like Azolla pinnata is long, thin, floats on water, or is stoloniferous in Eichhornia crassipes.

+(iii) The stems of a few plants are rhizomatous as in Nymphaea pubescens, Nelumbo nucifera.(iv) Runners, stolons, offsets, etc., are also present in certain plants and they help in vegetative reproduction.

+Leaves:

-- (i) Leaves of immersed hydrophytic plants like Vallisneria spiralis are thin, filiform and ribbon-shaped or dissected type e.g. Certatophyllum demersum. - (ii) Floating leaves like Nelumbo sp., Nymphaea sp. are large sized, flat, smooth and upper surface is covered with waxy coating. - (iii) Floating leaves are with long petiole.
-Petiole delicate and sometimes with mucilage.
+(i) Leaves of immersed hydrophytic plants like Vallisneria spiralis are thin, filiform, and ribbonshaped or of a dissected type, e.g., Ceratophyllum demersum.

+(ii) Floating leaves like those of Nelumbo sp. or Nymphaea sp. are large-sized, flat, smooth, and the upper surface is covered with a waxy coating.

+(iii) Floating leaves are with long petioles; the petiole is delicate and sometimes with mucilage.